Fox News, Dominion Voting Systems reach lawsuit settlement in high-stakes defamation case

 "Today represents a ringing endorsement for truth and for democracy," Nelson said, while warning that "disinformation will not go away."

+Dominion CEO John Poulos called the settlement "historic" and thanked election officials, saying in a statement "without them there is no democracy."

+"Fox has admitted to telling lies about Dominion that caused enormous damage to my Company, our employees, and our customers.
+Nothing can ever make up for that," Poulos said.
+"Throughout this process, we have sought accountability and believe the evidence brought to light through this case underscores the consequences of spreading and endorsing lies.
+Truthful reporting in the media is essential to our democracy."

 Fox's lawyers did not speak to reporters after the proceedings concluded.
-Dominion's lawyers did not divulge whether they will receive an apology from the network or its co-founder, Rupert Murdoch.
+Dominion's lawyers did not divulge whether they will receive an apology or retraction from the network or its co-founder, Rupert Murdoch.

 The details of the settlement are unclear, and the case's resolution came on the first day of the trial in Delaware Superior Court.
 A 12-member jury and the alternates were seated in the morning and sworn in, after which lawyers for the two sides were set to deliver opening statements Tuesday afternoon.
 The settlement brings an end to what was expected to be a six-week trial.